Buying a new-build home

 Before moving into your new home, you should get a snagging survey done to identify any problems.

-You can conduct a snagging survey yourself, or spend anything up to a few hundred pounds (depending on the size of your home) to get the professionals in.
-Given the amount of money at stake when buying a home, we'd recommend getting it done professionally.
+You can conduct a snagging survey yourself, but given the amount of money at stake when buying a home, we'd recommend getting it done professionally.

 Having said that, some defects might not come to light until you move in.
 During the first few months, it's useful to keep a list of any issues that arise and stay in regular contact with the developer.